LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudWatchAndCloudTrail.md

 { $.userIdentity.type == "Root" } .
 Set up Alarm .
 Set Notification.

 Event Bus approach is near real time.
 Log group approach has some delivery delay( up to 15 minutes).
 Advantage is u can implement more complex alarms.

+### Monitor failed login attempts

+Linux OS log failed login attempts in /var/log/secure.
+To monitor these logs, configure cloudwatch agents.

+Install cloudwatch agent using System Manager.
+Store configurations in Paramaeter store.
+To install agent use Run Command.
+Run command need a document.
+It refers to a set of actions.
+AWS-ConfigureAWSPackage document.
+Select AmazonCloudWatch Agent and Choose Install.
+Login to EC2 instance using session manager.
+Start Wizard for configuration(by running command).
+Select configuration for cloudwatch( do you want to monitor host metrics?, high resolution?, any log files to monitor?).
+Store configuration in Parameter Store.

+To start agent.
+CloudWatchManage document.
+Specify parameter name.

+CloudWatch Agent can be used for publishing memory usage and disk usage.